 are an option for people with large numbers of sheep.
 A sharp

 paring knife is needed to remove pockets and do a more thorough job of hoof trimming, especially when disease organisms are present.

-Foot paring can be back-breaking work if there are a lot of
+Foot trimming can be back-breaking work if there are a lot of

-sheeps feet to pare.
+sheeps feet to trim.
 There are various types of sheep

 any mud, manure, or small stones between the walls of the hoof.